 I love a garment that moves!
 I highly recommend trying a project similar to this one!

 As you can see, wrapped cardigans are very fall friendly!
-Also, we found a great post by Seamly that talks about different ways to wear a wrapped cardigan.
-Also, we tried both dressing it up and down and this cardi is great for both!
+Also, we found a great post by 1ère Avenue that goes over How to Style an Oversized Cardigan.
+Also, we tried both dressing it up and down and this cardigan is great for both!
 It's a seriously versatile piece to have if your wardrobe.

 And that's a wrap (literally lol)!
 How much did this project cost?

-Custom Printed Peachskin- We used 4m of peachskin from which is a cost of $88.40.
+Custom Printed Peachskin Jersey- We used 4m of peachskin from which is a cost of $88.40.
 With a more forgiving print, our fabric cost would be about $66.30.

 Notions: Fringe- approx 3m at $2.15/m

-So if you take away the pattern cost and use the lesser amount of fabric, it would be around $70 cost to make future cardigans in the peachskin.
-This project is still abit on the pricey side due to the large amount of fabric it takes.
+So if you take away the pattern cost and use the lesser amount of fabric, it would be around $70 cost to make future cardigans in the Peachskin Jersey.
+This project is still a little on the pricey side due to the large amount of fabric it takes.
 In our next projects, we'll be focusing on projects that require 1m or less in fabric to keep costs lower.
 An alternative is to combine prints with solids to keep project costs down.

 Thanks for checking out our first project!
 With so many amazing independent pattern designers out there, we can't wait to keep the projects flowing off our printer and inspire others to Get Creative!